kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Once every 2 weeks at the end of the Sprint, we do a Sprint retrospective with the following agenda:
     - We review the work done in the Sprint
-    - The points we got vs what we estimated
+    - The story points we got during current Sprint vs previous Sprint
     - Check if there is anything we need to learn / improve from the last Sprint
 - Monday Sprint planning
   - Once every 2 weeks